Exciting Travel Destinations and Tours – Shurijo Castle, Okinawa

 Several parts of the buildings require no shoes.
 Watchers dressed in ornamental kimonos, robes, or costumes oversee all the tourists, answering simple questions in English or in more detail for Japanese tourists.

-The art includes stone and painted Shishi (Okinawan Lions) guarding doorways and ornamental20160825_191041 dragons.
+The art includes stone and painted Shishi (Okinawan Lions) guarding doorways and ornamental dragons.
 Rounded clay tiles, bright orange, adorn the roofs of the main buildings and contrast well with the deep, dark red of the exterior and much of the interior wood.
 The exquisite and detailed Oriental artwork graces the outside and inside walls, with the King’s throne room a magnificent collage of dragons, Shishi, and huge letters covered in gold gilding, contrasted with black and red relief on all but the floors.

 Not only is the main castle, it’s gates, and immediate grounds loaded with historic and cultural ambiance and information, the Castle Park extends around the main buildings for several acres.
 Included in the sites to see are they Ryuhi Spring, the Ryutan man-made lake, the Tamaudin, a mausoleum for the 2nd Sho Dynasty.